If you’ve ever been freaked out by anchovies, you’re not alone.

 Given how much punch they pack, anchovies are best used together with dishes that have a strong flavour of their own.
 Covering a delicately flakey seabass with anchovy extract will obliterate everything.
 It will probably still taste good, just not of seabass.

 This is why anchovies can make an excellent addition to hearty, cheesy comfort foods such as pizza and pasta.
-Even though some might see it as sacrilegious to top a slice of pie with fish, the combination of a salty fillet, melted mozzarella and doughy crust really takes things up a notch.
+Sure, some might see it as sacrilegious to top a slice of pie with fish.
+But the combination of a salty fillet, melted mozzarella and doughy crust really takes things up a notch.

-If you’re still feeling sceptical about the secret power of anchovies, you should know that they’ve actually been indispensable parts of the menu for thousands of years.
+Still feeling sceptical about the secret power of anchovies?
+Well, you should know that they’ve actually been indispensable parts of the menu for thousands of years.

 Long before we could complain about the purity of pizza, the ancient Romans covered everything they could get their hands on in the anchovy-based condiment garum, proving that we’ve always been susceptible to the fish’s salty charms.